PyRigi/PyRigi/doc/userguide/tutorials/plotting.md

 ```

 We can return to the usual inline mode using the command `%matplotlib inline`.
 Note that triggering this command after using `%matplotlib widget`
 may cause the jupyter notebook to render additional pictures.
-If this behavior is underirable, we suggest reevaluating the affected cells.
+If this behavior is undesirable, we suggest reevaluating the affected cells.